skip to main content

 UK Music has launched its annual survey to find out the value of the music industry to the UK economy.

-The survey is open to artists, musicians, composers, songwriters, lyricists, singers, producers and engineers, and asks about 2024 earnings.
+The survey asks about 2024 earnings and is open to artists, musicians, composers, songwriters, lyricists, singers, producers and engineers.
+The deadline to complete the survey is at the end of May.

 Filling in the survey also enters you into a prize draw to win a £100 Amazon voucher or a £100 PMT music store voucher.